bdelacretaz/openwhisk-statebox/README.md

 The continuation stores the state machine definition and the current context values.

-State _Tasks_ however, call other OpenWhisk Actions, so modifying their code while a state machine is suspended will impact its execution when restarted.
+State _Tasks_ however, call other OpenWhisk Actions, so modifying those actions while a state machine is suspended will impact its execution when restarted.

 This is just a proof of concept for now, many things would need to be improved - my goal was just to get a feel for how this can work and what the limitations of such